-The Daman Health & Wellbeing Awards this year include several awards which aim to illustrate this type of progress and set an expectation that participants can prove their case.
+The 2019 edition of the Daman Corporate Health & Wellbeing Awards included several awards which aim to illustrate this type of progress and set an expectation that participants can prove their case.
 There are strict criteria for participants to prove strategic alignment, progress and impact through data analytics.

 This raises three interesting questions: